UBIEEE/Salty_Capybara_Proposal_Example/README.md

 - Gyroscope: Double?
 To determine how much it should rotate by
 - Motor: Probably int to limit the speed.

 Extended plans: Build a micromouse simulator with only the bare minimum to hold the data and sends out the commands to the robot.
+(This starts in Java and tehen we will convert this into C++ later on because our skills in Java are just better).

 ### Hardware Plan
 This should be a more detailed explanation of how your hardware will work.
 This should include the electrical requirements of all the individual components of your system and how those requirements will be managed.
 This should also include a detailed explanation of the hardware components of your system and how they will interact with each other.
 This should include a detailed explanation of the sensors you will be using, how they work, and how you will be using them to complete your task.
 This should also include specifications of your components, including the voltage/current ranges they support as well as their physical dimensions (when applicable).